 When the question was asked but regarding young people, the highest answer in Al Salhiah and Al Barandi'yah was "No" with 57% and 41% respectively.
-It is worth mentioning that 38% of the respondents in Al Baradi'yah stated that there is availability of trainings for young people.
+It is worth mentioning that 38% of the respondents in Al Baradi'yah stated that there are trainings available for young people.